roger-cores/mall-map-client/README.md

-# Mall Map Android client is a part of a framework that allows efficient set up of an indoor localizer and router for buildings like large malls using WiFi RSSI strength values.
+# Mall Map
+This android client is a part of a framework that allows efficient set up of an indoor localizer and router for maps like large malls using WiFi RSSI strength values.

 ## Features